BenjaminRains/mdc_analytics/scripts/validation/procedurelog/docs/business_logic_procedurelog.md

 - **paysplit**: Direct patient payments for procedures
 - **adjustment**: Adjustments applied to procedure fees

+## Fee Structure and Management

+### Fee Distribution Patterns
+Analysis of procedure fees reveals distinct distribution patterns:
+- **Zero Fee Procedures**: 24.80% of all procedures have no fee
+  - Most (74.85%) are excluded administrative/diagnostic codes as expected
+  - The remainder represent courtesy services or write-offs
+- **Standard Service Range**: 34.09% of procedures are under $100, representing routine/preventive services
+- **Mid-tier Services**: 32.57% fall in the $100-$499 range
+- **High-value Procedures**: Only 8.52% of procedures exceed $500, with just 0.27% above $2,000

+### Fee Schedule Adherence
+- **High Adherence Rate**: Nearly all procedures under $2,000 match the standard fee schedule (98-99%)
+- **Custom Pricing**: Higher-value procedures ($2000+) only match the fee schedule 60.78% of the time
+- This indicates the practice follows standardized pricing for routine procedures but customizes fees for major services

+### Fee Relationship Categories
+Fee relationship analysis shows strong discipline in fee schedule management:
+- **Matches Standard**: 74.37% of procedures (27,857) exactly match standard fee schedule rates
+- **Fee Missing**: 14.19% of procedures (5,317) have no corresponding fee schedule entry
+- **Zero Fee Override**: 5.53% of procedures (2,071) have a standard fee but are set to zero fee
+- **Zero Standard Fee**: 5.25% of procedures (1,967) have zero fees in both actual and standard
+- **Custom Pricing**: Less than 1% of procedures have custom pricing:
+  - Below Standard: 0.49% (183 procedures)
+  - Above Standard: 0.17% (64 procedures) with much higher average fees ($3,545.53)

+### Fee-Status Relationship
+- **Financial Barriers**: Mid to high-value procedures ($500-$1999) show more planned than completed procedures
+- **Zero Fee Completion**: Zero-fee procedures have nearly 3x as many completed as planned (2,944 vs 1,059)
+- **High-Value Completion**: $2000+ procedures show more completions than planned (41 vs 29), suggesting effective financial pre-authorization

+### Fee Impact on Procedure Lifecycle
+- **Completion Rate vs. Fee**: Completion rates inversely correlate with procedure cost
+- **Treatment Planning**: Higher-cost procedures remain in planned status longer
+- **Insurance Coverage Impact**: Procedures with higher coverage rates show faster transition to completed status

 ## Payment Processing

 Payments for procedures can come from multiple sources: